 - Whenever the transportation of the goods is not via a motor vehicle

-- When goods are being transported to an inland container depot for customs clearance
+- When they transport goods to an inland container depot for customs clearance

-- When a consignment is being transported under a Customs Bond
+- When a company transports a consignment under a Customs Bond

-- When moving goods governed by defense formation
+- Also, when moving goods governed by defense formation

 - When transporting empty containers of cargo.

-- When the government is pushing a consignment via rail
+- Whenever the government is pushing a consignment via rail

 - When transporting goods whose value is less than Rs.
 50,000?

-However, a delivery Challan is required when a consignment is transported for a short distance of less than 20 Km for weighing purposes.
+However, when we transport a consignment for a short distance of less than 20 Km for weighing purposes, we require a delivery Challan.

 E-way Bill Amendments and Updates